From Automated Penetration Testing to Continuous Security Validation

 As an added bonus, the availability of exact metrics enables the cybersecurity team to quantify risk and define KPIs instead of baselines established with guestimates, facilitating communication with the board.

 Today, BAS tools validate the efficacy of endpoint security, email gateways, web gateways, Web Application Firewalls (WAFs), and data exfiltration, and ideally include updated Immediate Threat Intelligence and full kill chain capabilities.
-BAS solutions require the integration of a lightweight agent to function and provide detailed information about security gaps as well as mitigation recommendations that accelerate remediation and harden security posture.
+BAS solutions require the integration of a lightweight agent to function and provide detailed information about gaps as well as mitigation recommendations that accelerate remediation and harden security posture.

 Leading continuous security validation vendors such as Cymulate integrate BAS in a comprehensive Extended Security Posture Management (XSPM) platform that also facilitates the analyst’s work with customizable dynamic dashboards and accelerates the mitigation process by integrating ticketing systems.
 In the future, continuous security validation tools will expand their capabilities to extensively cover supply-chain-born risks, OT, IoT, and more domains as digital technology evolves.